mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 # Open Questions

-- The NTRU reference code takes a seed and expands that into the random stream that is used for the random sampling (because that is what NIST asked for);
-  should this mandate that (rather than the 'pick a random number as needed' approach we currently specify)?

 - HRSS - currently, we omit that parameter set - it does perform slightly faster than the HPS parameter set at the same security level (at the cost of a larger public key/ciphertext).
 My expectation is that the larger keyshare size for